 If you have ever watched Mahershala Ali as an actor, you understand just how talented he really is.
 The man is truly on some crazy run of turning everything he touches into gold, but his talents go well beyond the big screen.

 Don't believe it?
-The NCAA was quick to put out a quick mixtape of the 6-foot-4 guard named Mahershala ?Hershal?
-Gilmore after the 2019 Academy Awards at the Dolby Theatre in Los Angeles on Sunday night.
+The NCAA was quick to put out a quick mixtape of the 6-foot-4 guard named Mahershala "Hershal" Gilmore after the 2019 Academy Awards at the Dolby Theatre in Los Angeles.

 More often than not, college athletes really do turn professional in something other than sports.
 It's safe to say Mahershala Ali chose the best thing possible once his college basketball career was over and that his second Academy Award will likely not be his last.
 And with the recent announcement that he'll be joining the Marvel Cinematic Universe as Blade, maybe we'll see some of his athletic skills in action soon.